Iris taochia: Genetics

-It is often listed as 2n=24

 Taxonomy

 It is sometimes known as Iris toochii, or Iris taochii.

 It is commonly known as 'Autumn iris' or 'Tortum süseni', 'Tortum Iris' in Turkish.

 The Latin specific epithet taochia refers to the Taochi people, who were a race of people from Anatolia in antiquity, known mainly from Greco-Roman ethnography.
 The Taochoi lived in a mountainous area of the Black Sea to the current borders of Georgia, Armenia and Turkey.

 In 1927, it was initially discovered by G. Woronoff, in Kars within Turkish Armenia.
 It was then described by Woronow in Correvon in 1927.
 It was then first fully published and described by Alexander Alfonsovich Grossheim in Fl.
 Kavkaza Vol.1 on page 256 in 1928.

 As its growth habit is very similar to Iris aphylla, it was once re-classified as Iris aphylla var. taochia Woronow ex Grossheim.
 But in 1989, it returned to being a separate species.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 11 December 2014.

 It is listed in the Encyclopedia of Life, and in the Catalogue of Life.

 Iris taochia is a 'tentatively accepted name' by the RHS, and was last-listed in the RHS Plant Finder in 1998.